 The response papers will be graded on a scale of one (worst) to five(best) and will account for 25% of the final course grade.
+Your lowest response paper score will be dropped in computing your final grade.

 Student Led Discussion